pretix/pretix-docs/docs/guides/integrations/getyourguide.md

 Seek out the plugin labeled "GetYourGuide" in the list and click the :btn:Enable: button next to it.
 Now that you have enabled the GetYourGuide plugin, the pretix integration with GetYourGuide and all settings associated with it are available for your event.

-In order to sell tickets for your event via the GetYourGuide sales channel, navigate to :navpath:Your Event → :fa3-wrench: Settings → General:.
+In order to sell tickets for your event via the GetYourGuide sales channel, navigate to :navpath:Your event → :fa3-wrench: Settings → General:.
 Under "Sales channels", check the box next to "GetYourGuide" or the box next to "Sell on all sales channels".

 ![General settings page for an event, displaying the setting 'Restrict to specific sales channels'.
 The box 'Sell on all sales channels' is checked.
 The options below include GetYourGuide.](../../assets/screens/getyourguide/event-settings-general.png)

-In order to set up your offer for the GetYourGuide website, navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Configuration: tab.
+In order to set up your offer for the GetYourGuide website, navigate to :navpath:Your event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Configuration: tab.
 Supply the required information and select the "Event time mode" as well as the "Booking mode".

 ![Page titled 'GetYourGuide', on the 'Configuration' tab.
 Fields labeled 'event name', 'Event description', 'Country' and 'City' are filled out.
 Under 'Event time mode', the option 'Time point' is active.
 Under 'Booking mode', the option 'Individual tickets' is active.](../../assets/screens/getyourguide/getyourguide-configuration.png)